DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 ------

 The DINA REST API Standard adheres to the [JSON API - specification version (v1.0)](http://jsonapi.org/format/).
-If the DINA REST API deviates from the JSON API-Specifiaction that is noted in this document.
+If the DINA REST API deviates from the JSON API-Specifiaction that is noted in this document.  <p>
+**[under-discussion]** For files, non-JSON and therefore non-JSON-API can also be used (e.g. getting raw images).

 Basics
 ------